PatrickSchiefer/BCContainerHelperGUI/README.md

 # BCContainerHelperGUI
 User Interface for simple use of the Powershell Moduel navcontainerhelper During the first start navcontainerhelper is getting installed.

+I am working on this project in my free time so it could take some time to implement new Features

 ## Installation
 Just Download BCDockerHelperGUI.exe and run